Online Master's in Engineering

 Online master’s programs in engineering are designed for students who already hold a bachelor’s degree and want advanced training.
 Programs may emphasize specialized practice areas, leadership, or advanced methods depending on the school.

 This page explains how master’s programs are structured, what coursework typically includes, and what to compare across schools.
+For the full set of degree levels, see the engineering program guide.

 Quick answers